Why it will increasingly be about impact

 For example, we had to look for a way to arrive at a more reliable data point.
 This also applies to required data from outside the SVB, from scientific studies.
 We discovered that something like that applies to every topic you want to investigate.

-A lesson learned is that it is necessary to determine your data points that you need as a minimum if you want to embed impact measurement in your organization.
-It can then follow that in the future, data must be included in systems differently.
-Of those points, the question is how you will ensure that those points are achieved.
-In the case of an intervention you will collect new data and want to include this in your research.
-What kind of registration process do you need for that, which data definitions?
-How do you get the entire implementing organization familiar with those data definitions?
-That is where it already starts.
-If you see that definition differently than someone else who works with it, it will not work out.
+A lesson learned is that it is necessary to determine the data points that you need as a minimum if you want to embed impact measurement in your organization.
+This may mean that data will have to be incorporated into systems differently in the future.
+Subsequently, the question of those points is how you are going to ensure that those points are achieved.
+In the case of an intervention, you will collect new data and want to include this in your research.
+What kind of registration process do you need for this, which data definitions?
+How do you familiarize the entire implementing organization with those data definitions?
+That's where it starts.
+If you see that definition differently from someone else who also works with it, it will not work out.
 So we are not there yet.
-But a path has been shown.
-Ultimately, it would be wonderful if Novum could get certain impact factors quantified per project.
-That way we can show other parties, and of course especially the SVB itself, that it works.
-That with a picture of a thermometer for example you can indicate what the intended impact of a certain intervention is on which group of stakeholders.
+But a way has been shown.
+Ultimately, it would be great if Novum could be able to quantify certain impact factors per project.
+This allows us to show other parties, and of course especially the SVB itself, that it works.
+That you can indicate, for example, a picture of a thermometer what the intended impact of a particular intervention is on which group of stakeholders.
 With such an impact indicator you can make much better decisions about the further development of interventions and prototypes, because you also have a clear indication of the impact on the various target groups and stakeholders.

-If you think further, such a tool might also be useful for other organizations.
+If you think further, such a tool could also be useful for other organizations.
 That is of course what we do it for: making the world a little better with innovation.